Measurement Induced Asymmetric Entanglement in a Deconfined Quantum Critical Ground State: The Model and Measurement Protocol

 where $\ket{a_j}$ and $\ket{a'_j}$ are initial state and the measurement outcome of the ancilla spin at site $j$ respectively.
 Now the measurement operators (Kraus operators) acting on the site $j$ of the critical ground state can be defined as,

 For a given initial state of the $\ket{a}$ the $M_j^{a'a}$ satisfy the condition for a positive operator-valued measure(POVM),

 which ensure the normalization of the total Born-rule probability.

-The critical system is an infinitely long periodic system consisting two spin moments in the unit cell.
+The ground state of the critical system is obtained in the uniform matrix product state (uniform MPS) representation using the VUMPS algorithm.
+It is considered two spin moments in the unit cell to accommodate the VBS phase in the uniform MPS ground state.
 We consider that the ancilla is also following the same periodicity as the critical system for the simplicity of numerical implementation in the uniform MPS representation.
 In this work, we only consider the $z$-basis measurement and the spin states $\ket{\uparrow}$ and $\ket{\downarrow}$ are the eigenstates of the Pauli operator $\sigma^z$.
 All the ancilla spins are initiated in the $\ket{\downarrow}$ state.
 In the basis of two spins in the unit cell, the measurement outcome $\left(\downarrow\downarrow\right)$ represent a uniform trajectory measuring all the ancilla spins in $\ket{\downarrow}$ state.
 Similarly, the measurement outcome $\left(\uparrow\downarrow\right)$ represent a trajectory measuring alternative spin orientation in the infinitely long ancilla.
 Thus, the spin states inside the parenthesis represent periodic repetition over an infinitely long system in the numerical calculation.
 In general, this procedure can be extended to larger unit cells and measurement outcomes such as $\left(\uparrow \uparrow \downarrow \cdots \uparrow \right)$ can be considered.
 However, we confirm that such measurement outcomes does not produce qualitatively different results reporting in this analysis.

 Consequently, the post measurement states correspond to the measurement outcome $\left(\downarrow \downarrow \right)$ is written as,

 and that of measurement outcome $\left(\uparrow \downarrow \right)$ is written as,